 Week 1 — “A club I never wanted to join,” injury column

 Week 2 — Anatomy of an ACL/MCL injury

 Week 4 — “Slice, dice, make it nice,” surgery thoughts and fears column

 Week 5 — Myth-busting for knee injuries

 Week 6 — Post-surgery recovery, rehab and physical therapy

 Week 7 — Man on the street: Summit locals talk knee injuries, video

-Week 8 — “Long, hard road,” recovery column
+Week 8 — “Betting on a long, hard road,” recovery column

 Eating for better knees

 “You are what you eat” should be a dietary mantra for anyone recovering from ACL, MCL and other knee injuries.
 Ligaments have low blood supply and are notoriously slow to repair, but eating the right vitamins, minerals and nutrients can bolster the process.
 Local naturopathic doctor Justin Pollack, of Backcountry Herbal Apothecary in Frisco, talks about six essentials for a surgery diet.